Great Lakes shoreline and river mouths fishing report - May 31st

-Dec 18th - Chris and Erik with some beautiful Lake Trout!
+Dec 18th - Chris with a beautiful Lake Trout!
 Lots of fish today with double digit hookups streamer fishing.

 December 4th - Lots of baitfish in close now!!
 Found a bunch of Lake Trout on first drop off and did see one giant brown feed twice on surface.
 Now is time to streamer for those that love the lake fishing.

 December 1st - Lake Trout are showing up on the shoreline throughout Lake Huron and just love eat!
 Not a lot of browns but there are some around and that should only getting better as water continues to cool.